HomeNewsArts Philanthropy Inquiry Underway in Canberra

 CANBERRA — A public hearing aimed at enhancing arts and cultural philanthropy is taking place this Thursday, with the Office for the Arts presenting evidence in Canberra.
 The hearing is part of a broader inquiry by the House Standing Committee on Communications, the Arts and Sport, chaired by Susan Templeman MP.

-Templeman emphasized the importance of philanthropy for Australia’s arts sector, stating, “Philanthropy is critical for the arts and cultural sector in Australia.”
+Templeman emphasised the importance of philanthropy for Australia’s arts sector, stating, “Philanthropy is critical for the arts and cultural sector in Australia.”
 The committee is seeking to understand how the Office for the Arts encourages and supports philanthropic contributions.

 The hearing will explore various topics, including new funding mechanisms like digital platforms, government policy effectiveness, and incentives for private support.
 Public submissions are open until March 2, 2026, with further details available on the inquiry’s webpage.